How to manage hair loss due to stress?

 ✅ Restores texture, shine, and volume

-✅ Ideal for an express treatment to revive hair vitality
+✅ Ideal for a quick treatment to boost hair vitality

 Key anti-hair loss ingredients: keratin, collagen, adaptogenic plants…

-• Keratin: a key component of hair fiber, it provides strength, structure, and resistance.
+• Keratin: key component of the hair fiber, it provides strength, structure, and resistance

-• Marine collagen: improves scalp elasticity and promotes a healthy hair follicle.
+• Marine collagen: improves scalp elasticity and promotes a healthy hair bulb

-• Complexes B (B6, B8, B12) : essential for cell regeneration, hair growth, and overall scalp health.
+• Complexes B (B6, B8, B12): essential for cell regeneration, growth, and overall scalp health

 • Zinc, iron, selenium: essential trace elements for strong and lasting regrowth